 Have you ever seen a kid have a meltdown over something that seemed unimportant?
-For example, you start to help your toddler get dressed and you grab the truck shirt rather than the dinosaur shirt and he suddenly goes ballistic.
+For example, you start to help your toddler get dressed and you grab the Spiderman Shirt rather than the dinosaur shirt and he suddenly goes ballistic.
 Or maybe you order a hamburger rather than chicken nuggets and your child throws a conniption fit in the back seat.
 What could be so important about a dinosaur shirt and chicken nuggets that could cause our kids to fall apart?

 Frankly, the reason our kids fall apart is not about the dinosaur shirt and it isn’t about the chicken nuggets, it is about a much deeper need—a need that is found inside each person across cultures and continents.
 It’s the need for power!
 Yes our kids, just like us, crave to have power over their lives.
 And sometimes they are willing to do the most awful things in order to get it.

 As parents, we can either be greedy when it comes to power, or we can share it with our kids.
 The fact is, if we don’t share it with our kids, they will eventually take it, and it will be painful for all those involved.
 Since we can’t just let our kids run wild in the streets, how do we share control with them in an effective way?